szewc/bash/callstack_parser/README.md

 ----
 ## Info
 Decodes process maps for specific backtrace and package with debug symbols (package number must correspond to backtrace).
+Note that this tool can also be used to translate addresses using unstripped library (in addition to debug symbols package and / or single debug file) - just load unstripped lib as single debug file.
 Can load addresses offset when provided with core dump (backtrace is still required).
 Finds relevant addresses via provided prefix and suffix, recognizes corresponding libs and their debug symbol files, translates it.
 Also demangles c++ symbols.